cloudmenson/React__Todo-list/README.md

 # Getting Started

-Open terminal and install dependencies with command: `npm install`
+Open terminal and install dependencies with command: `npm install`,

-Then run: `npm start` to start.
+then run: `npm start` to start.